Dohna Dohna: Let's Do Bad Things Together: Characters

 Kirakira is a pink-haired student with an easygoing personality who joined Nayuta to escape the "boredom" of average life.
 She's a fashionista, having made Nayuta's combat outfits herself.
 When the conflict turns lethal, she feels too scared to go on, but Kuma helps her find reason to keep fighting.

 Her real surname is Shinomiya.
-Her real given name consists of four kanji characters, making it difficult to determine the name, but in the English version, the name is translated to Macaron, giving her the full real name of Macaron Shinomiya.
+Her real given name consists of four kanji characters with multiple possible readings, but in the English version, her given name is translated to Macaron.